open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 And when I say unusable, I don't mean people can't use what they already know how to use, I mean people just give up on trying all the new "features" that companies are adding.

 The last twenty years or so have given us a very skewed idea of what success for a product looks like.
-There's never before been a globally available distribution system for that's consistent for the number of users who now have smartphones that can access the internet.
+There's never before been a globally available distribution system for anything that reaches the number of users who now have smartphones that can access the internet.
 Facebook claims two billion monthly active users.

 How many do you think hammers have?